 Yes, I see a therapist monthly.
 I figure you might get your eyebrows waxed, your hair coloured… hells bells – you might even get your face injected with botox.

 My therapist is a formidable lady in her 60s.
-Lets call her Denise, for indeed that is her name.
+Let’s call her Denise, for indeed that is her name.
 Denise is unshakable.
-It is like going in for a mind purging sit-down with an non-judgmental Aunt.
+It is like going in for a mind purging sit-down with a non-judgmental Aunt.

 Over the years our relationship has changed.
 Sometimes there are old problems to solve, new strategies to pull together, or sometimes we just have a good old chat.

 This week, we chatted.
 About life and living and stuff.

 Firstly, I asked her why I wait until the absolute last second to do anything.

 Denise told me that I work best under pressure, with adrenaline kicking in to propel me along swiftly, with one eye on the clock and the other stirring my brain up fast.
 She told me that although I might work best that way, it is not ideal for my stress levels and the simplest thing to do is to bring all my deadlines forward by 24 hours.

 Thank you Denise (and Lucy, the Hoopla Editor, thank you, too).